denk-o/starfleet_mines/README.md

     - There were quite a few restrictions that I placed on inputs.
 Such as Assumptions 1 and 3.
 I did this to create a simpler implementation.
 I figure, in the future it is relatively trivial to implement some sort of method to clean inputs so they are properly read in.
     - I found it remarkably helpful to plan out my prototyping in a notebook before actually going to the keyboard.
 It definitely helped me to write everything out before diving in and implementing.
     - As a follow up, writing up my thoughts is easier when I have that scrawled on paper as little notes.
+    - Writing this README has also introduced me to properly learning how to use Markdown, my initial attempt seems pretty sloppy.